-Lisa Weijler is a research assistant and PhD student at the Computer Vision Lab (CVL), Institute of Visual Computing & Human-Centered Technology, TU Wien, Austria.
+Lisa Weijler is a university assistant and PhD student at the Computer Vision Lab (CVL), Institute of Visual Computing & Human-Centered Technology, TU Wien, Austria.
 Her research interests include pattern recognition and machine learning applications.
 She is passionate about combining her research with medical, social or political science in interdisciplinary projects.
 Lisa is driven by her curiosity and vision to break new ground with machine learning.

 |2020||MSc.
 TU Wien, Biomedical Engineering.
 Thesis title: Detection of rare cell populations in flow cytometry data with small training sets.
 Thesis advisor: Michael Reiter|

 |2018||Instituto Superior Técnico, Biomedical Engineering.
 Erasmus exchange|